apinizer/management-api-docs/02-api-reference/12-rlcl/condition/update-condition.md

 ## Overview

 Updates the condition in an RLCL.
-Replaces the existing condition with the new one.
+Completely replaces the existing condition with the new one provided in the request body.
+All existing condition rules are removed and replaced with the new condition rules.

 ## Endpoint